AlivadTheImpala/school_vault/Chapter 13 Notes.md

 # 13.3 | Protists

 ## Characteristics of Protists
 In general, **Protists** are eukaryotic organisms that do not fit into any of the other kingdoms of Animalia, Fungi, or Plantae.
-Though they are all eukaryotes, [[Eukaryotes]]
+Though they are all [[eukaryotes]]

 ![[Screenshot 2023-02-27 at 21.37.54.png]]
 ### Location